UniqueStudio/UniqueRecruitmentSystem/README.md

 ## Features

 1. Automatic interview / stay-up-test / rejected notification, time selection and so on.
-2. Data preserving and visualization
+2. Recruitment preserving and visualization
 3. Authority management
 4. ...